mikeeus/lucky-react/README.md

 LuckyReact.register({ 'Component': Component });
 ```

+## Rendering on a Lucky Page

-Then in your Lucky Page you can render your component by setting the `data-react-class` and `daata-react-props` attributes on an element.
+You can render components in your Lucky pages by setting the `data-react-class` and `data-react-props` attributes on an element.

 ```crystal
 class Home::IndexPage < GuestLayout